ptalele/ptalele.github.io/_posts/2018-07-31-Prashant-talele-site-launched.md

 ---
 layout: post
-title: "Prashant Talele, Launches Site"
+title: "New look for site"
 date: 2018-07-31
 ---